rrtechconnect/Biomedical-Signal-Processing/ECG_IoT_Cloud_NI_myRIO_1900/README.md

 A Novel IoT Cloud-based Real-Time Cardiac Monitoring Approach using NI myRIO-1900 for Telemedicine Applications

+Abstract: Wearable cardiac monitoring devices have been widely used in clinical environments to monitor functioning of heart.
+Long-term monitoring of cardiac parameters is indeed a norm to understand and capture different arrhythmic episodes for better diagnosis and treatment.
+The advancements in the field of wireless sensor networks and internet technology paved the way for building smart healthcare Internet-of-Things (IoT) applications.
+This paper presents a novel implementation of an IoT cloud-based real-time heart rate monitoring system using a reconfigurable embedded device with wireless capability, leveraging the advantage of a managed, cloud-hosted IoT service.
+A LabVIEW-based real-time embedded device named myRIO 1900 was wired to receive input from an ECG sensor module for data acquisition and further processing.
+The signal processing and heart rate calculation model was implemented using LabView virtual instrumentation block sets.
+Further, the implemented system is configured to communicate to IBM Watson IoT platform to view heart rate in real-time.
+This approach confirms the possibility of building multi-parameter healthcare monitoring applications using a real-time embedded target and an IoT cloud for telemedicine and smart rural healthcare services.

 Motivation & Introduction

     The mortality rate of chronic cardiac patients are too high